ByteWelder/Decktility/docs/assembling.md

 You can build the project with `Arduino IDE V2`.
 Change `config.h` to your liking.

+The default (and only) battery and discharge profile is for a Murata VT6 3120 mAh cell.
+You can leave it in place, but you can also make your own.
+It is set in `powermanager.ino` and the default profile is in `battery.cpp`.

 ### Pinout

 The default pins on the Arduino are as follows: